Isaac Paredes Preview, Player Props: Rays vs. Guardians

-Isaac Paredes -- with a slugging percentage of .614 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays against the Cleveland Guardians, with Cal Quantrill on the hill, on September 1 at 7:10 PM ET.
+On Saturday, Isaac Paredes (.614 slugging percentage in past 10 games, including four home runs) and the Tampa Bay Rays face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
+First pitch is at 6:10 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Marlins.
+He had a hitless showing in his previous game (0-for-4) against the Guardians.

 Isaac Paredes Game Info & Props vs. the Guardians